ETAAcademy/ETAAcademy-Audit/03_GAS/01_gas.md

 ## 2. [Medium] Unit difference between transaction encoding and bootloader memory constant

-### A Discrepancy in Units Used
+### A discrepancy in units used

 - Summary: A discrepancy in units used for calculating transaction leads to the overhead being 32 times larger than it should be.
-- Impact: Users may be charged significantly more than they should for certain transactions, causing potential financial implications and inaccuracies in cost assessments.
+- Impact & Recommendation: Users may be charged significantly more than they should for certain transactions, causing potential financial implications and inaccuracies in cost assessments.
   🐬: [Source](https://github.com/code-423n4/2023-10-zksync-findings/issues/1105) & [Report](https://code4rena.com/reports/2023-10-zksync)

   <details><summary>POC</summary>